daipom/fluentd-docs-gitbook/deployment/source-only-mode.md

 1. Start Fluentd with source-only mode again.
 1. Send `SIGWINCH` to the supervisor to load the buffer.

-If this recovery is necessary, i.e., Fluentd stops with the temporary buffer left, the following warning log will be output.
+If this recovery is necessary, i.e., Fluentd stops with the temporary buffer left, the following warning log will be displayed.
 You can confirm the path to configure by this log.

 ```